-It should be noted that the site is on the Council's Green Space register and is also proposed to be designated as Green Space on the Publication Draft of the Local Plans Maps.
-However, due to its limited function, size and location it is considered that its loss would not affect the existing and potential green space needs of the Borough, especially as the majority of the site previously functioned as a garage site.
-As a result, the proposed development would not be in conflict with policy CSP35 'Green Space, subject to a compensation contribution being paid.
+It should be noted that the site is on the Green Space register and also allocated as Green Space on the Publication Draft of the Local Plans Maps.
+However, its size and location it is considered that its loss would not affect the existing and potential green space needs of the borough, especially as the majority of the site previously functioned as a garage site.
+As a result, the proposal would be in accordance policy CSP35 'Green Space, subject to a compensation contribution being paid.